2-Octanol

 2-Octanol (octan-2-ol, 2-OH) is an organic compound with the chemical formula CH3CH(OH)(CH2)5CH3.
 It is a colorless oily liquid that is poorly soluble in water but soluble in most organic solvents.
 2-Octanol is classified fatty alcohol.
 A secondary alcohol, it is chiral.

 Production

 2-Octanol is produced commercially by base-cleavage of ricinoleic acid.
 The coproduct is a mixture of sebacic acid ((C8H16CO2H)2).
 Castor oil, which consists mainly of triglycerides of ricinoleic acid, is the main feedstock.

 Uses

+It is a precursor to 2-octyl cyanoacrylate, a version of superglue used as a wound closure adhesive.
+It is closely related to octyl cyanoacrylate.
+The use of 2-octyl cyanoacrylate was approved in 1998; offered as an alternative to stitches, sutures, and or adhesive strips.

-2-Octanol is mainly used as:
+2-Octanol is also used as: